Some especially sensitive application areas such as government,

 computing tends to reduce the need, hence the

 acceptability, of code transfer.
 Compatibility within the

 Windows monoculture with its common APIs permits meaningful, if

-dangerous, code transfers.
-Outside of a monoculture, it simply makes no
+similarly insecure monoculture.
+Outside of a monoculture, it

-sense to base multicellular computing messages on transmitted code.
+simply makes no sense to base multicellular computing messages

-Specialized computers in communities of collaborating machines function
+on transmitted code.
+Specialized computers in communities of

-parallel computation engine.
-It is neither practical nor useful for a
+a parallel computation engine.
+It is neither practical nor

-machine requesting a service to send code that specifies how that
+useful for a machine requesting a service to send code that

-As code transfer loses popularity, the growing trend, Service Oriented Architectures (SOA) and Web Services in the "Cloud" are gaining popularity.
-Web Services mimic living system’s use of polymorphic message sending.
-The receiving computer, not the sender, determines the meaning of all SOA and Web Services messages.
+As code transfer loses popularity, the growing trend of using Web Services in the "Cloud" is gaining popularity.
+Rather than each computer supporting a wide range of function, they increasinly rely on the specialized services of other machines.
+Thus Web Services mimic living system’s use of polymorphic message sending.
+The receiving computer, not the sender, determines the meaning of all Web Services messages.
 So the multicellular computing world seems already to be evolving the same basic architecture that evolved in biology.
-Future orchestrated collaborations between computers on the Internet likely will be based upon one variety or another of SOA.
-Heavyweight SOA, based upon SOAP, WSDL, and a host of other industry standards, is gaining favor in corporate IT systems.
+Future orchestrated collaborations between computers on the Internet likely will be based upon one variety or another of Service Oriented Architecture.
+Heavyweight SOA, based upon SOAP, WSDL and a host of other industry standards, is gaining favor in corporate IT systems.
 Lighter weight mashups, e.g., those based on AJAX are growing rapidly in the Internet at large.
-In either case, useful Web Services are emerging on the net and multicellular combinations of Web Services are becoming much more common.
+In either case, useful Web Services are emerging on the net and multicellular combinations of Web Services are becoming more common.